-When we decided to list our house for sale I turned to Pinterest in hopes of finding some great tips.
+When we decided to list our house, I turned to Pinterest in hopes of finding ideas and inspiration on how to stage a house for sale.
 The good news is that my search was successful.
-The bad news is that actually implementing all of those great ideas has taken–and still is taking–a ginormous amount of work.
+The bad news is that actually implementing all of those great ideas was a ginormous amount of work.
 Here are some of the tips I found that we’ve utilized in preparing to put our house on the market:

 In this case, we’re looking to illustrate the story your house tells.
-While that might be an easy thing to do with, say, a beach house, it can be a bit more difficult if you live smack dab in suburbia–or, like me, in the middle of the dusty desert.
+While that might be an easy thing to do with, say, a beach house, it can be a bit more difficult if your house is smack dab in suburbia–or, like me, in the middle of the dusty desert.
 When I began this process, I didn’t exactly know what story my house tells.
 I only knew that life lived within it can be pretty darn good.
 And so I started there.
 I started thinking about what makes life in this house so good.
-I thought about my favorite little spot to sit and enjoy a glass of wine, and how our family gathers around the fire pit in the backyard to enjoy s’mores.
+I thought about my favorite little spot to sit and enjoy a glass of wine, and how we love to gather on the back patio under the string lights on warm summer nights.
 It’s those spaces that make this house a home–those are the stories I wanted to illustrate.

 Of course, I didn’t have an endless supply of funds to stage every room like a Pottery Barn ad, so I had to improvise.
-I pinpointed five key stories I wanted the home to tell and set out to paint pictures that would “fade into the background without a definite border.”
-I’m sharing them with you today.
+I pinpointed five key stories I wanted the home to tell and set out to paint pictures that would “fade into the background without a definite border” like any good vignette should.

 The 5 vignettes every perfectly-staged home needs are: